A. General Part

 5. Additional processors

 The subcontractors included in the list of subcontractors available in Annex 1 are approved as subcontractors upon award of the contract.
 StepStone may award contracts to other processors (subcontractors) by informing the customer in advance of the inclusion or replacement of new subcontractors by notification in text form of the change to the subcontractor list, provided the customer does not object within four weeks.
-If the customer does object, StepStone is entitled to discontinue the comment function in the context of the DirectSearch Database as referred to in Part B, clause 8.1.2 or the services in the context of the Customer Centre as referred to in Part B, clause 10.1.3, or in the context of the Video Interview Service as referred to in Part B, clause 9 or in the contextof the forwarding of the applicant data to the customer’s ATS as described in Part B Clause 1.1.3.
+If the customer does object, StepStone is entitled to discontinue the comment function in the context of the DirectSearch Database as referred to in Part B, clause 8.1.2 or the services in the context of the Recruiter Space as referred to in Part B, clause 10.1.3, or in the context of the Video Interview Service as referred to in Part B, clause 9 or in the contextof the forwarding of the applicant data to the customer’s ATS as described in Part B Clause 1.1.3.

 StepStone will impose the same data protection obligations on the subcontractors as those set out in this data processing agreement, so that the processing complies with the requirements of the GDPR.